6. Learning and Teaching Activities

 You might want to ask yourself as a course design team

-• How closely mapped are the ILOs to each topic, week or session outline?
+• How closely are the ILOs mapped to each topic, week, or session outline?

 • How confident are you that you cover the ILOs appropriately in terms of weighting and importance?